UdayKrishnanCK/Automated-Traffic-Sign-Detection-and-Voice-Alert-System/README.md

 - **`README.md`**: The project documentation file you are currently reading.
 It provides a comprehensive overview of the project, its structure, and how to use it.

-- **`requirements.txt`**: This file lists all the Python packages and dependencies required to run the project.
-It ensures that anyone cloning the repository can set up the project environment correctly.

 ## Installation

 ### Prerequisites